brunadanyara/api_SpringBoot_Funcionario/README.md

 1. Clone this repo using `git clone git@github.com:brunadanyara/api_SpringBoot_Funcionario.git`
 2. Move yourself to the appropriate directory.
-3. Execute Mysql or run this command in your docker: `docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=system -d mysql:8.0`
+3. Execute Mysql or run this command in your docker: `docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=system -d mysql:8.0`.
+4. Enter your mysql connection at backend/src/main/resources/application.properties.

 ### Getting started with the backend server
 1. Run Back-end project in Intellij IDE (default is http://localhost:8080).